-Kuthetha Nathi is a registered non-profit organisation through the Department of Social Development.
+Kuthetha Nathi is a registered non-profit organisation with the Department of Social Development.
 We are constituted with three board members.

 The organisation is chaired by Daniel Rabinowitz, a clinical psychologist.
-Our operations manager is Joshua Lifschitz, who has his Bachelor's of Commerce Honours degree in psychology.
+Our operations manager is Shev Segal, whom is a registered counsellor with the HPCSA and has extensive operational and man

-Kuthetha Nathi is a registered non-profit organisation through the Department of Social Development.
+Kuthetha Nathi is a registered non-profit organisation with the Department of Social Development.
 We are constituted with three board members.

 The organisation is chaired by Daniel Rabinowitz, a clinical psychologist.
-Our operations manager is Joshua Lifschitz, who has his Bachelor's of Commerce Honours degree in psychology.
+Our operations manager is Shev Segal, whom is a registered counsellor with the HPCSA and has extensive operational and management experience.

-We currently have four lay counsellors at our Cape Town Psychologists hub; and four lay counsellors at our Sea Point High School hub.
+We currently have three community counsellors at our Cape Town Psychologists hub; and three community counsellors at our Sea Point High School hub with aims to open up more hubs nationally.

 Ready to take the first step?
 Talk to us today: email kuthethanathi@gmail.com, or send a WhatsApp message to 068 638 2316.